 ASUS ROG DELTA

 Design: Over-Ear | Driver size: 50 mm | Build Quality: (Headband: Reinforced steel Frame, Earcups: Protein leather, Weight: 0.8 lb ) | Noise Cancellation: Yes (Passive) | Mic: Boom arm | Connectivity: Wired | Surround Sound: No

 What we Like:

 The feature we loved cannot be other than Quad-DAC technology as you may find it yourself after using it for some time.
-The company tout it to be a FPS headphones for a reason: a clear distinction in sound quality from other headsets, while playing games like DOOM and PUBG.
+The company touts it to be an FPS headphone for a reason: a clear distinction in sound quality from other headsets while playing games like DOOM and PUBG.

-The Quad-DAC’s delivers a clearer sound because it processes lows, mid’s, high and ultra-high frequency audio to do so.
+The Quad-DAC delivers a clearer sound because it processes lows, mid’s, high, and ultra-high frequency audio to do so.
 The sound is accurate and precise which allows you to make a quick judgment and improve your reaction time.

 The boom mic effectively cancels ambient noise and has an LED Light to indicate that it is mute.

 It is really a shame that we don’t have surround sound in these headsets, an absolute must for the FPS gamers.
 The Quad-DAC and Surround Sound would have been a deadly combination, but the company preferred to feature both in advanced, expensive models.

 It is an impressive piece of kit, a valuable addition to your gaming peripherals.
 The Quad-DACs give it unparalleled sound and makes FPS gaming additionally immersive.
 Apart from that, it has a comfortable and elegant build at attractive price points.

 What is the difference between a first-person shooting game (FPS) and a third-person shooting (TPS) game?